 As cocaine interferes with the way the brain processes chemicals, one needs more and more of the drug just to feel “normal.”
 As with most other drugs, people who become addicted to cocaine lose interest in other areas of life.

-Coming down from the drug causes a depression so severe that a person will do almost anything to get the drug—even commit murder.
-And if they can’t get cocaine, the depression can get so intense that it can drive the addict to suicide.
+Coming down from the drug causes a depression so severe that a person will do almost anything to get the drug.
+And if they can’t get it, the depression can get so intense that it can drive the addict to suicide.

 Prolonged cocaine abuse can cause a number of other problems including: